 Storage: In a mason jar

 Perfectly accompanied with:

 On top of overnight chia seeds

-Over warm pear, blackberries, apple (stewed on the hob with coconut oil & almond milk)
+Over warm pear, blackberries, apple - for the winter

 Used as a crumble over other heated fruit for dessert when guests come over

 Topping over protein smoothies in a bowl for the morning for the Spring and Summer

 3 large tablespoons of coconut oil